CaptainLucian/SteamDeck_InfiniteFusion_Installer/README.md

 9) Go to the Compatibility tab and force the use of a specific tool
 10) Set it to Proton GE or Experimental
 11) Run the game!
 If you've not played it before be sure to check the options to set "text entry" to "cursor" so you don't need to pull up the keyboard to enter names.

+To update the game, right-click on InfiniteFusionUpdater.sh and select "Run In Konsole".
+This file can be anywhere and assumes your game path is /{logged in user}/home/Games/PokemonInfiniteFusion (the install path for the install script).